 Note: If a breakdown is within a reasonable distance of the college, the college will dispatch a tow truck from Salem to pick up the vehicle and will try to bring a replacement vehicle if one is available.

 The driver is responsible for fueling the vehicle.
 Operators will be issued a college Visa credit card.
 The credit card is only to be used for fuel, oil or other vehicle related expense.
 Fuel receipts are to be returned in the Trip Record envelope along with the credit card and keys.
 Drivers on extended trips outside the area should check the oil level when re-fueling.
-Sufficient gas (3/4 tank or more) must be left in the vehicle upon return for the next user.
+Sufficient gas (full tank) must be left in the vehicle upon return for the next user.
 Failure to completely fill the tank will result in an $8.00 / gallon surcharge charged to the sponsoring department.

 The vehicle is to be returned to the Motor Pool parking area.
 Failure to do so will result in a $100 charge to the sponsoring department.
 All trash and personal belongings are to be removed.
 The vehicle is to be left in a clean and satisfactory condition for the next user.
 Please lock all doors and turn off interior lights.
 The keys, credit card, and gas receipts are to be placed in the completed trip envelope, the beginning and ending mileage is to be noted, and the trip envelope returned immediately to the Campus Safety Office.
 Mechanical problems with the vehicle, as well as comments or suggestions, are to be noted on the trip record form upon return.
-Sponsoring departments may be held responsible for cleaning costs of vehicles left in an unsatisfactory condition (excessively dirty) or for the cost of damages to the vehicle resulting from a driver's or occupant's negligence.
+Sponsoring departments may be held responsible for cleaning costs ($100) of vehicles left in an unsatisfactory condition (excessively dirty) or for the cost of damages to the vehicle resulting from a driver's or occupant's negligence.

 H. Mileage Charges

 The Office of Campus Safety is to be notified as soon as possible of cancellations as other users may be on a waiting list for vehicles.
-There is an option to cancel a reservation you have made on the A "Cancellation" form for this purpose is on the My Reservations section of the website.
+There is also the option to cancel a reservation you have made.

 If a department needs a van with a seat(s) removed or one that has a trailer hitch this must be specified at the time of reservation.
 Two working days lead-time is desired if seats need to be removed.